Skip to main content

 Beginner ski lessons

-If you're learning to ski for the first time, Courchevel has plenty of choice of ski schools who teach children's ski lessons and adult's ski lessons.
-Children's lessons are determined by their age and ability, whilst adult lessons are determined by ability and interests.
+If you're learning to ski for the first time, Courchevel has plenty of choice of ski schools who teach children and adults.

 Beginner ski passes